jgottwig/jgottwig.github.io/_games/1_skeeter.md

 ---
 The grid is no longer safe!

-Re-connect mixed-up circuits in this 80s-inspired isometric puzzler as you ascend from board to board, each of increasing complexity and variation.
-Rescue other bots, the guardians of the grid, on your hunt for your home board and whatever malevolent virus is corrupting the system.
+Re-connect mixed-up circuits in this 80s-inspired isometric puzzler as you move from board to board, each of increasing complexity and variation.
+Revive other robots, the guardians of the grid, on your hunt for your home board and whatever malevolent program is corrupting the system.

-In Skeeter's Grid, not all bugs are bad!

 ### Key Features (in development [see changelog](/games/skeeters-grid-changelog/))
-* Randomly shuffled boards with stats recorded for every variation.
+* Randomly shuffled boards with statistics recorded for every variation.
 * Bonus achievements for using every circuit on the board.
-Or just burn through if that's your preference.
+Or just speed-run through if that's your preference.
 It's up to you.
+* Original ambient / chill soundtrack subtly evolves as Skeet moves from board to board.
 * Gather up the components you'll need to rebuild the other bots and secure the grid.